-Whether you’re installing a new vent or upgrading an existing one, the first step is to determine where the duct will run.
+Whether you’re installing a new vent or upgrading an existing one, the first step in installing dryer vents is to determine where the dryer duct will run.
 This can be a bit of a challenge.
 Keep in mind these rules of thumb.
 The shorter the distance and fewer the turns the better.

 Use no more than 25 ft. of 4-in. duct, and subtract 5 ft. for every 90-degree turn and 2.5 feet for every 45-degree turn.
 For example, a dryer with a 90-degree elbow at the exhaust port and another at the top of the basement wall can run a maximum of 15 ft.
 Dryer manufacturers’ recommendations supersede this, so if you have to make a longer run, read the owner’s manual.
 If possible, position your dryer along an exterior wall to keep the vent as short as possible.

 Figures A, B and C show the three most common paths from the dryer to the exterior.
 Vent a dryer through the roof only as a last resort.
 Cleaning lint buildup from roof vents is difficult, and nesting birds and squirrels often find roof vent caps irresistible.
 Check with your appliance dealer or local building inspector for recommendations about the best roof vent cap to use.